Not sure what to get your travel-loving friends or family for Christmas or some other gift-giving occasion? How about some fun travel tech!?

-Unfortunately not all power outlets are made equal around the world.
-Fortunately, travel adapters make it possible for you to bring your favorite tech along with you when you travel.
+Unfortunately not all power outlets are equal around the world.
+Thankfully, travel adapters make it possible for you to bring your favorite tech with you when you travel.

-Travel adapters can be plugged into power outlets to basically make them compatible with your device plugs.
+In a nutshell, travel adapters are plugged into power outlets to make them compatible with your devices’ plugs.

 I recommend the Eagle Creek Dual Wattage Converter set that comes with 5 adapter plus and 1 dual wattage converter.

 This is the exact set that comes with me any time I travel outside the US so I can keep my phone, camera, laptop, etc powered up for the duration of my trip.

 For travel and music lovers, a portable bluetooth speaker is the ultimate travel tech gift.

 A bluetooth speaker enables phones and other devices to connect wirelessly.
 Therefore, you don’t have to worry about lugging around another set of cords or plugs.

 The result?
 You can use a speaker at the beach, camp site, AirBNB, or hotel room to blast your favorite tunes or listen to a local musical artist.

 19. Instax Mini Link smartphone printer

 As much as I love using my GoPro or iPhone to snap pictures, it’s still fun to get prints of photos – especially for gifts or home decor.